Homemade Marshmallows Recipe (Easy!)

 Instructions

-- Uncover and clip a candy thermometer to the side of the pan a continue to cook until temp reaches 240°F. Should take about 7 to 8 minutes.
-Once the mixture reaches this temperature, immediately remove from heat.
+- Uncover and clip a candy thermometer to the side of the pan and continue to cook until the temperature reaches 240°F (DO NOT STIR), about 7 to 8 minutes.
+Once the mixture reaches this temperature, immediately remove the pan from the heat.

-- Turn the mixer on low speed, while running, slowly pour sugar mixture down the side of the bowl into the gelatin mixture.
+- Turn the stand mixer to low speed (stir setting).
+While running, slowly pour the sugar mixture down the side of the bowl into the gelatin mixture.

-- Once you have added all the sugar syrup, turn speed to high and whip until the mixture becomes very thick and lukewarm, about 15 minutes.
-Add the vanilla during the last minute of whipping.
+- Once you have added all the sugar syrup, increase speed to high (10 speed) and whip until the mixture becomes very thick, fluffy, and glossy, about 6 to 7 minutes.
+Add the 2 teaspoons vanilla extract and whip for 30 additional seconds.

 - Store in an airtight container for up to 3 weeks!